-Opportunities for writing are provided within, and are central to, weekly lessons and relate to the relevant objectives laid down in our English Scheme of Work.
+Opportunities for writing are provided within, and are central to, weekly lessons and relate to the relevant objectives laid down in our English Scheme of Work, following principles laid out in Talk for Writing.
 We believe that:

 - writing is used for communicating information, demonstrating creative and imaginative thinking and introducing ideas - writing is a process which can be continually refined and improved - writing will be designed to meet the needs of real and imagined audiences - writing will take place within recognisable text types/genres - writing tasks will often be successfully modelled on reading activities - writing will often be successfully developed through discussion, oral rehearsal and planning - writing tasks will take place in lessons other than English (e.g. Humanities, RPS)